Links in CE table no longer work in TYPO3 6.2.16

 Could anyone explain how and possibly where exactly the script has to be inserted - thanks a lot.

-#9 Updated by Andreas Bigger about 3 years ago
+#9 Updated by Andreas Bigger over 3 years ago

 @Woulter: BTW: start the table wizard with large fields, insert a linebreak there, save it -> you get a <br/> in your table that is consequently shows up as <br/> in the frontend.
 I think at least that should get fixed, if nothing else.